Flower on the Stone

 Flower on the Stone («Цветок на камне») is a Soviet 1962 drama film directed by Anatoly Slesarenko and Sergei Parajanov.

-The film premiere took place on 1 September 1962 in Kiev.
+The film premiere took place on 1 September 1962 in Kyiv.
 The regular cinema screenings began on January 24, 1963.
 The film had a total of 5.2 million viewers.

 Plot

 In place of the Donetsk steppe, overgrown with chamomile and feather grass, a mining town is being developed.
 Brigadier of the youth mine Grigory Griva is in love with comrade Lyuda and therefore often openly sneers at her organizational skills.
 But when he is alone with her, he becomes timid and shy, for which he is angry with himself and makes up new pranks.

 The second story is connected with the appearance of Christina in the mining town, a beautiful but closed-minded girl who falls under the influence of the presbyter of the sect.
 Komsomol member Arsen who has fallen in love with the girl helps her leave the sect.